Boards of Canada: Tomorrow's Harvest (2013)

-Remixes and WXAXRXP (2016–2021)
+Remixes, WXAXRXP and Inferno (2016–present)

 In 2016, Boards of Canada released two remixes.
 The first, a remix of Nevermen's "Mr Mistake", was released on 12 January 2016, and was followed shortly after by a remix of "Sisters" by Odd Nosdam on 22 February 2016.
 On 17 February 2017, an instrumental version of the "Mr Mistake" remix was released.
 On 29 July 2017, Boards of Canada released a remix of "Sometimes" by The Sexual Objects.

 In 2019, Warp Records kicked off the celebrations for its 30th anniversary, titled WXAXRXP, with a 100-hour takeover of online radio station NTS Radio, featuring mixes, radio shows, and unreleased music from a number of artists on the label's roster.
 This included a 2-hour mixtape from Boards of Canada titled Societas X Tape, aired on 23 June 2019 at 9:00 PM BST, and featured music from other artists such as Grace Jones, Devo and Yellow Magic Orchestra, spliced with spoken word samples and music that is rumoured to be unreleased work from the group itself.
 On July 3, 2021, Boards of Canada released a remix of a second Nevermen song, "Treat Em Right".

-PDP-1 cover by Peter Samson and Joe Lynch (2025)

-In 2025, the song "Olson" from their debut studio album could be heard on the world's last running DEC PDP-1 computer on display at the Computer History Museum of California.
+In early April 2026, unsolicited VHS cassettes were mailed to physical addresses that had previously made purchases from Boards of Canada's longtime record label Warp Records.
+The tapes contained stylized vintage visuals similar to the aesthetics of previous Boards of Canada releases.
+On 16 April, Boards of Canada shared a video entitled "Tape 05", set to a then-untitled track which was their first original piece of music released in thirteen years.

+The following month, on 29 May 2026, Boards of Canada released their fifth studio album, Inferno.
+It was promoted with the singles "Introit" and "Prophecy At 1420 MHz".

+Artistry

 Style and methods

-The music of Boards of Canada has been described as "evocative, mournful, sample-laden downtempo music often sounding as though produced on malfunctioning equipment excavated from the ruins of an early-'70s computer lab."
+The music of Boards of Canada has been described by AllMusic as "evocative, mournful, sample-laden downtempo music often sounding as though produced on malfunctioning equipment excavated from the ruins of an early-'70s computer lab".
+Inverted Audio summed their work as "a mixture of heady trip-hop beats, richly textured ambience and glittering synth melodies [...]; nostalgic and otherworldly, playful yet frightening".
 Critic Simon Reynolds described their style as "a hazy sound of smeared synth-tones and analog-decayed production, carried by patient, sleepwalking beats, and aching with nostalgia" while crediting them with "reinvent[ing]" elements of psychedelia through the deliberate misuse of technology.
-Their distinctive style is a product of their use of analogue equipment, mix of electronic and conventional instrumentation, use of distorted samples, and their layering and blending of these elements.
-They have additionally been referred to as a folktronica act as a result of these elements.
-To achieve their evocative and "worn down" sound, the duo have made use of outdated brands of recording equipment, such as tape machines manufactured by Grundig.
-They also make use of samples from 1970s television shows and other media prevalent in the era of the brothers' shared childhood, especially the nature-inspired documentaries produced by the National Film Board of Canada.
-The duo's preoccupation with memory, past aesthetics, and public broadcasting presaged the 2000s electronic movement known as hauntology.
-Theorist and music critic Adam Harper described their work as "a simultaneously Arcadian and sinister musical hauntology based on cut-up samples, vintage synthesiser technology and a faded modernism arising from mid-twentieth-century television, science, public education, childhood and spirituality."
+They have additionally been referred to as a folktronica act for their incorporation of acoustic sounds.
+They have also been described as "icons" of the intelligent dance music" (IDM) movement.